linuxaustralia/constitution_and_policies/event-checklist.md

 ##Recognition of Linux Australia
 Your event's branding and website should clearly indicate that your event is held under the auspices of Linux Australia, and should provide a link back to [Linux Australia](https://www.linux.org.au).

+##Sponsorship agreement
+If your event has Sponsors, it is expected that each Sponsor will sign a Sponsorship Agreement.
+This helps to set expectations for both parties and help ensure long term productive sponsor relationships.
+Linux Australia can provide templated Sponsorship Agreements.

 ##Post event report
 Your event is required to provide a post event report to the Linux Australia Council as soon as practicable after the closure of the event.
 The depth of the report will vary based on the size, scale and nature of the event, but at a minimum should provide the following information;